wwanhao/ElegooSlicer/README.md

 Orca Slicer includes a pressure advance calibration pattern test adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
 Ellis' generator is itself adapted from a generator developed by Sineos for Marlin, which is licensed under GNU General Public License, version 3.

 The bambu networking plugin is based on non-free libraries from Bambulab.
-It is optional to the Elegoo Slicer and provides extended functionalities for Bambulab printer users.
+It is optional to the ElegooSlicer and provides extended functionalities for Bambulab printer users.